poopsiclepooding/ArduinoDUE-Interfacing-BMI270/README.md

 ## Part 3 : Audio and Visual Representation Of States

-To make non-blocking code (allow peripherals like LED and buzzer to run alongside processing code) I have used millis() function for making LED PWN signal and tone() to transmit square wave for buzzer.
+To make non-blocking code (allow peripherals like LED and buzzer to run alongside processing code): millis() function for making LED PWN signal and tone() to transmit square wave for buzzer are used.
 2 Switches are also provided.
 SW1 starts the system.
 SW2 stops the systems and resets it.

 Representation Of States :